This is the legend of the haunted "Ghost Tracks" in San Antonio, Texas.

 It is said that the spirits of the kids who died on the bus push the cars away from the train tracks so the passengers don't experience the same fate.
 Legend has it that if you put powder on the back of your vehicle, you can clearly see small handprints in it, after the vehicle is pushed.
 I have seen many people do this and look for the handprints after they are over the tracks.
 I don't know if they found any and we didn't use powder.

 Another creepy thing is that the roads near the railroad tracks are named after the children who died in the accident.
 The ghost tracks are on Shane Road.
 There's also Cindy Sue, Bobbi Allen, Richey Otis, Laura Lee Way, and Nancy Carole.
 I read a book that my grandmother bought form me called "Spirits of San Antonio and South Texas" by Docia Shultz Williams and Reneta Bryne.
 This book is interesting and has a couple of pages about the ghost tracks.
-Legend submitted by Sarah
+By Sarah

 Editor's Note: The following video shows an investigation by Jonathan Levit on the TV show, Miracle Hunters, titled, "The Ghost Tracks of San Antonio".
 Here, he debunks the myth and offers a theory as to how the legend began.